FelixBoegge/coding-assessment/README.md

 Any Market Log can be analized, as long as it follows the same format.

 The utility-class `AggregateCalculator` helps to map the data and retrieve & calculate the desired values.
-It needs to be configured with the´mapTrades()´ and ´setWeights()´ methods.
+It needs to be configured with the `mapTrades()` and `setWeights()` methods.
 The former method maps all trades to a HashMap that holds all distinct dates as keys and nested HashMaps as values.
 Those nested HashMaps hold all distinct company tickers as keys and a list, of all trades for the corresponding company ticker and date, as values.
 The latter sets the weights.

-With the ´AggregateCalculator´ set, you can easily retrieve openPrice, closePrice, highestPrice and lowestPrice and calculate the dailyTradedVolume by adding up all prices*numberOfSecurities for a specific date and ticker.
+With the `AggregateCalculator` set, you can easily retrieve openPrice, closePrice, highestPrice and lowestPrice and calculate the dailyTradedVolume by adding up all prices*numberOfSecurities for a specific date and ticker.
 When those values are retrieved/ calculated, they are automatically saved to a results HashMap, that constructs itsself.